 Flom candidly admitted that he’d helped build the powerful Skadden brand proactively, intentionally, and strategically.

 In an old Forbes article, Flom was quoted as calling Virgin Group founder Sir Richard Branson his “personal hero,” because “from him I learned the value of a brand.”
 In the early 1990s, I was an in-house marketer at Winston & Strawn.
-In the early ‘90s, most major law firms still considered marketing to be distasteful and beneath them.
+At that time, most major law firms still considered marketing to be distasteful and “beneath” them.
 The widespread perception was that only mediocre firms would be so weak or mercenary as to proactively market their lawyers’ services or hire marketing professionals.

-But Flom had seen an enormous opportunity and quietly hired 20 full-time in-house public relations professionals to broadcast the Skadden brand to the media.
-Skadden quickly gained omnipresence―their deals were regularly written about in every major legal and business publication.
+But Flom saw an enormous opportunity and quietly hired 20 full-time in-house public relations professionals to broadcast the Skadden brand to the media.
+Skadden quickly gained near omnipresence―their deals were regularly written about in every major legal and business publication.
 They seemed to be absolutely everywhere.
-Back then, I didn’t know a single lawyer at Skadden, but I could shake the deep feeling that they were the nation’s best law firm, with the smartest lawyers, doing the biggest and best deals.
+Back then, I didn’t know a single lawyer at Skadden, but I couldn’t shake the deep feeling that they were the nation’s best law firm, with the smartest lawyers, doing the biggest and best deals.

-Skadden quickly became the world’s best-known law firm, the first global law firm brand, the first firm with $1 billion in revenue.
+Skadden quickly became the world’s best-known law firm, the first global law firm brand, the first firm with $1 billion in revenues.
 I’m sure they were great lawyers, but so were innumerable other top NYC firms that few executives outside of Manhattan had heard of.
 Flom was a visionary, possibly the most strategic marketer in the history of the legal profession.
 (He’s my personal hero.)
 Skadden built their brand thoughtfully and intentionally.
 So can your firm.
+And you should.

 Need a new brand or website?